Crucifixion of Jesus: New Testament narratives

-The earliest detailed accounts of the death of Jesus are contained in the four canonical gospels.
-There are other, more implicit references in the New Testament epistles.
-In the synoptic gospels, Jesus predicts his death in three separate places.
-All four Gospels conclude with an extended narrative of Jesus' arrest, initial trial at the Sanhedrin and final trial at Pilate's court, where Jesus is flogged, condemned to death, is led to the place of crucifixion initially carrying his cross before Roman soldiers induce Simon of Cyrene to carry it, and then Jesus is crucified, entombed, and resurrected from the dead.
-His death is described as a sacrifice in the Gospels and other books of the New Testament.
-In each Gospel these five events in the life of Jesus are treated with more intense detail than any other portion of that Gospel's narrative.
+Paul is the earliest surviving source (apart from the gospels) to document Jesus' crucifixion.
+Scholars have used Paul's chronology as evidence for the date of the crucifixion.
+However, the earliest detailed accounts of the death of Jesus are contained in the four canonical gospels.
+In the Synoptic Gospels, Jesus predicts his death in three separate places.
+All four gospel accounts conclude with an extended narrative of Jesus' arrest, initial trial at the Sanhedrin and final trial at Pilate's court, where Jesus is flogged, condemned to death, is led to the place of crucifixion initially carrying his cross before Roman soldiers induce Simon of Cyrene to carry it, and then Jesus is crucified, entombed, and resurrected from the dead.
+In each gospel account these five events in the life of Jesus are treated with more intense detail than any other portion of that Gospel's narrative.
 Scholars note that the reader receives an almost hour-by-hour account of what is happening.

 After arriving at Golgotha, Jesus was offered wine mixed with myrrh or gall to drink.
 Both the Gospel of Mark and the Gospel of Matthew record that he refused this.
-He was then crucified and hung between two convicted thieves.
-According to some translations of the original Greek, the thieves may have been bandits or Jewish rebels.
+He was then crucified and hanged between two convicts.
+According to some translations of the original Greek, the convicts may have been bandits or Jewish rebels.
 According to the Gospel of Mark, he endured the torment of crucifixion from the third hour (between approximately 9 a.m. and noon), until his death at the ninth hour, corresponding to about 3 p.m.
 The soldiers affixed a sign above his head stating "Jesus of Nazareth, King of the Jews" which, according to the Gospel of John, was in three languages (Hebrew, Latin, and Greek), and then divided his garments and cast lots for his seamless robe.
-According to the Gospel of John, the Roman soldiers did not break Jesus' legs, as they did to the two crucified thieves (breaking the legs hastened the onset of death), as Jesus was dead already.
+According to the Gospel of John, the Roman soldiers did not break Jesus' legs, as they did to the two crucified convicts (breaking the legs hastened the onset of death), as Jesus was dead already.
 Each gospel has its own account of Jesus' last words, seven statements altogether.
-In the Synoptic Gospels, various supernatural events accompany the crucifixion, including darkness, an earthquake, and (in Matthew) the resurrection of saints.
-Following Jesus' death, his body was removed from the cross by Joseph of Arimathea and buried in a rock-hewn tomb, with Nicodemus assisting.

-According to all four gospels, Jesus was brought to the "Place of a Skull" and crucified with two thieves, with the charge of claiming to be "King of the Jews", and the soldiers divided his clothes before he bowed his head and died.
-Following his death, Joseph of Arimathea requested the body from Pilate, which Joseph then placed in a new garden tomb.
+All four gospel accounts state that, following Jesus' death, Joseph of Arimathea requested Jesus' body and buried it in a rock-cut tomb.
+The Gospel of Matthew alone suggests that Joseph provided his own tomb for this purpose.